 Stephen Beamish, Mitel's vice president of business development and marketing, said the new feature, Dynamic Extension, is aimed directly at North American small and medium-sized businesses (SMBs).

-"Dynamic Extension gives customers the ability to use any device out there and have that device become your four-digit extension," Beamish
+"Dynamic Extension gives customers the ability to use any device out there and have that device become your four-digit extension," Beamish said.

 The Dynamic Extension feature is written into Mitel's core communications product.
 Existing customers will have access to the fixed-mobile convergence feature in their next update.
 They can activate it by purchasing licenses for individual extensions.
 Customers will be able to buy extension licenses in bundles of three.